oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Requirement 21: List of CSAF Providers
 <requirement-21-list-of-csaf-providers>
-The file `aggregator.json` MUST be present and valid according to the JSON schema
+The file `aggregator.json` SHALL be present and valid according to the JSON schema
 #link("https://docs.oasis-open.org/csaf/csaf/v2.1/schema/aggregator.json")[CSAF aggregator].
-It MUST NOT be stored adjacent to a `provider-metadata.json`.
+It SHALL NOT be stored adjacent to a `provider-metadata.json`.

 The file `aggregator.json` SHOULD be accessible at the registered path in the `.well-known` directory: